Announcements (This topic is deprecated)

 In the past, we have suggested a few workarounds using Java script to attain some functionality which wasn't there at that time.
 We introduced a application setting named "Set XSS Security level" with values High/Low to enable the support for HTML tags and Java script.
-We have also decided to remove the "Set XSS Security level" option and indeed provide a "Allow HTML" option for users who wants to format the data with HTML tags.
+We have also decided to remove the "Set XSS Security level" option and indeed provide a "Allow HTML" option for users who wish to format the data with HTML tags.

 Now, we have implemented a proper solution for those workarounds suggested with Java script.
 We have listed few of the Java script use cases and suggestions for changing it to a proper implementation.